dotpyu/codemd/README.md

 ## 📝 Overview

 Tired of copying code files one by one?
-CodeMD instantly collects all relevant code in Markdown format and copies it to your clipboard - ready for ChatGPT, Claude, or any LLM?
-CodeMD helps you convert your code files or entire codebase into a format that's optimal for code-related prompts with Large Language Models (LLMs) like GPT-4, Claude, and others.
-It automatically processes your code files and outputs them in a clean, markdown-formatted structure that's perfect for LLM interactions.
+CodeMD instantly collects all relevant code in Markdown format and copies it to your clipboard - ready for ChatGPT, Claude, or any LLM.

+Whether you need to process a single script or an entire codebase, CodeMD automatically:
+- Formats your code into LLM-friendly markdown
+- Preserves file structure and syntax highlighting
+- Estimates token usage for GPT models
+- Copies everything to your clipboard

+Perfect for developers who want to:
+- Get AI assistance with code review
+- Ask LLMs about specific implementations
+- Document and explain codebases
+- Debug complex issues with AI help

+No more manual copying and pasting - just run CodeMD and start chatting with your favorite LLM!

 ## ✨ Features